Thank you for your support and participation! Unfortunately, the nominations for 2017 TOEFL®-Australia China Alumni Awards are closed.

 x.
 Entry is open to:

-c) Graduates of an Australian University off-shore/twinning program, having studied outside Australia / partially outside Australia.
+c) Graduates of an Australian university off-shore/twinning program, having studied outside Australia or partially outside Australia.

 xi.
 Alumni who have demonstrated excellence in the field in which they were nominated.

 xii.
-Alumni who won an Australian Alumni Award for a particular category in previous years cannot receive the same award twice.
-Alumni can, however, receive an Australian Alumni Award for a different category in a different year.
+Alumni who won an Australia China Alumni Award for a particular category in previous years cannot receive the same award twice.
+Alumni can, however, receive an Australia China Alumni Award for a different category in a different year.

 xiv.
 Alumni may nominate (or be nominated) for more than one award, but they cannot receive more than one award per year.

 xv.
-Nominees must be currently based (ie spend more than 50% of their time) in the P.R.
-China, and must have lived and worked predominantly in mainland China for at least the twelve months before the launch of the awards on 6th July, 2016.
+Nominees must be currently based (i.e. spend more than 50% of their time) in China, and must have lived and worked predominantly in mainland China for at least the twelve months before the launch of the awards on 1st July, 2017

 xvi.
 Entry is open to alumni of all nationalities, provided they currently reside in mainland China.

 xvi.
-Attendance at the Gala Awards Dinner is open to all members of the Australia China Alumni Association, and their guests.
-New members are welcome to join ACAA at any time for just RMB150/year (see ACAA's membership page for details).
+Attendance at the Awards Presentation Dinner is open to all members of the Australia China Alumni Association, and their guests.
+Current members are welcome to upgrade their ACAA membership to become a Premium Member at any time for just RMB150/year (see ACAA's membership page for details).
 Eligible non-members will have an annual membership incorporated into the ticket price.

 The Australia China Alumni Association reserves the right to determine the final interpretation of these rules and the eligibility requirements for the Australia China Alumni Awards.
 Should inconsistencies between the English and Chinese guidelines emerge, the English language version will prevail.
 The judging panel's decision will be final and no correspondence shall be entered into.